Peugeot: 2000s to present

 In October 2013, Peugeot closed their production plant at Aulnay-sous-Bois as part of a restructuring plan to reduce overcapacity in the face of a shrinking domestic market.
 By December 2013, Chinese investors were rumoured to be potential investors.
 In February 2014, the Peugeot family agreed to give up control of the company by reducing its holdings from 25% to 14%.
 As part of this agreement, Dongfeng Motors and the French government were each to buy 14% stakes in the company, creating three partners with equal voting rights.
 The board of directors was to be composed of six independent members, two representatives of each Dongfeng, the French state and the Peugeot family, and two members representing employees and employees shareholders.
 The French government took the view the deal did not require approval by Brussels as EU competition rules do not count public investment in a company on the same terms as a private investor as state aid.
 The equity participation by Dongfeng expanded an already budding relationship with Peugeot.
 The pair at the time were jointly operating three car-manufacturing plants in China, with a capacity of producing 750,000 vehicles a year.
 In July 2014, the joint venture, Dongfeng Peugeot-Citroën, disclosed they were building a fourth factory in China in Chengdu, in Sichuan Province, targeting the manufacture of 300,000 sport-utility and multipurpose vehicles a year, starting towards the end of 2016.

 In January 2015, Indian multinational automotive giant Mahindra & Mahindra purchased a major stake of 51% of Peugeot Motocycles for a price of 28 million euro.

+In 2015, the Spanish National Commission on Markets and Competition fined Peugeot España, S.A. with over 15 million euros because it operated a cartel with other car builders and sellers controlling 91% of the Spanish market between 2006 and 2013.
+They shared information about sales and repairs anti-competitively.

 In 2020, it was announced that a merger of Fiat Chrysler Automobiles (FCA) and PSA is expected to be completed in the first quarter of 2021.
 The combined company will be called Stellantis.
 The merger was confirmed on 4 January 2021, after an overwhelming vote of shareholders from both companies and the deal officially closed on 16 January 2021.
-Stellantis now owns various well-known brands such as Peugeot, Citroën, Jeep, Maserati (previously owned by Citroën from 1968 through 1975), Chrysler, Fiat, Lancia and Alfa Romeo, among others.